 The Mineral Resources and Mineral Reserves figures presented herein are prepared by an accredited competent person ("ACP") pursuant to PMRC 2020 and PMRC 2020 IRR, with the assistance of our geology team and technical services team.
 Although such ACP has rendered expert knowledge on the availability of mineral resources and reserves in certain areas covered by the Company's FTAA, there are numerous uncertainties inherent in estimating Mineral Reserves and Mineral Resources, including many factors beyond our control.
 Mineral Resources estimates are necessarily imprecise and depend upon geological interpretation and statistical inferences drawn from drilling and sampling analysis, which may prove to be unreliable.
 Accordingly, Mineral Resources estimates may require further consideration as more drilling and sampling information becomes available, as actual production experience is gained or as our mining methods are changed.
-There can be no assurance that any part or all of the Company's Mineral Resources will be accurate or constitute or will be converted into Mineral Reserves or that any or all of the Company's Mineral Resources.
+There can be no assurance that any part or all of the Company's Mineral Resources will be accurate or constitute or will be converted into Mineral Reserves or that any or all of the Company's Mineral Reserves will be successfully processed and produced into doré or concentrate.